MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/5/index.md

 - [ ] Guaranteed superior returns because of leveraged positions.
 - [ ] Complete elimination of share price volatility.

-> **Explanation:** While leverage can boost returns, it also multiplies the risk, making the investment more volatile, especially during market downturns.
+> **Explanation:**( While leverage can boost returns, it also multiplies the risk, making the investment more volatile, especially during market downturns.)

----

 ### Which organization in Canada provides guidance on complex products, including private equity?